RKlompUU/tfhe-rs/tfhe/docs/regex/tutorial.md

 2. this AST has to then be applied to the text that is to be matched against, resulting in a yes or no to whether the pattern matched (and in the case of our FHE implementation, this result is an encrypted yes or an encrypted no)

 Parsing is a well understood problem.
 There are a couple of different approaches possible here.
 Regardless of the approach chosen, it starts with figuring out what the language is that we want to support.
+That is, what are the kinds of sentences that we want our regex language include?
+A few example sentences we definitely want to support are for example: `/a/`, `/a?bc/`, `/^ab$/`, `/ab|cd/`, however example sentences don't suffice here as a specification because they can never be exhaustive (they're endless).
+We need something to specify _exactly_ the full set of sentences our language suppoorts.
-There actually exists a language that can help us describe exactly what our own language's structure is: Grammars.
+There exists a language that can help us describe exactly what our own language's structure is: Grammars.

 ## The Grammar and Datastructure

+It is useful to start with defining the Grammar before starting to write the code for the parser.
+Because the code structure follows directly from the Grammar.
 A Grammar consists of a (generally small) set of rules.
 For example, a very basic Grammar could look like this:
 ```
 Start := 'a'
 ```